 |Disperser-filter combination||Nominal resolving power||Wavelength range † |

-MSA spectra are projected onto the two NRS1 and NRS2 NIRSpec detectors.
-In the NIRSpec MOS mode, some shutters will not capture the full spectral range at the high resolution, R ~ 2,700, configuration settings.
-This is because the right-most MSA shutters in MSA quadrants 1 and 2 (see Figure 3) project the long wavelength spectra off the right side of detector NRS2 in the R = 2,700 modes.
-(See Figure 5 for a view of the MSA shutter data in R ~ 1,000 mode).
+MSA spectra are projected onto the two NIRSpec detectors (NRS1 and NRS2).
+In the NIRSpec MOS mode, some shutters will not capture the full spectral range at the high resolution, R ~ 2,700, configurations.
+This is because the right-most MSA shutters in MSA quadrants 1 and 2 (Figure 3) project the longest wavelengths beyond the right edge of detector NRS2 in the R = 2,700 configurations.
+Alternatively, R~1000 spectra do not extend past the right hand side of NRS2 (see Figure 5).

 Detector wavelength gaps